euro-cordex/jsc-compliance-check/README.md

 Collecting issues related to EURO-CORDEX-CMIP6 datasets at JSC-CORDEX.

+This is a dedicated repository that addresses dataset compliance issues at JSC-CORDEX.
+These are mainly related to the [CF Conventions](https://cfconventions.org) (CF-1.11) and the [CORDEX-CMIP6 archive specifications](https://zenodo.org/records/15047096).
+Please ensure that your datasets have no high-priority issues.
+Otherwise, they may not be suitable for evaluation analyses and could cause problems when being published to ESGF.

 This repository publishes a [dashboard](https://euro-cordex.github.io/jsc-compliance-check/docs) and an equivalent [excel report](https://github.com/euro-cordex/jsc-compliance-check/raw/refs/heads/main/report/compliance-report.xlsx).
 The excel report contains one sheet per institution_id while the dashboard allows for more filter options.

 ## Acknowledgments